Deadpikle/EasyBackup/README.md

 ## Can I help contribute?

 Glad you asked!
 There are always things that can be done on an open-source project: fix bugs, add new features, and more!
 Check out the issues tab of this repository and take a look at what bugs have been reported and which features have been requested.
 If you'd like to request a feature or file a bug, by all means, please do so!

+Basically, this repo is not actively developed unless the author needs something for it, but contributions are welcome and accepted.

 ## License